-7. Facilitative provisions
+7. Facilitative provisions for flexible working practices

 - 7.1 This award contains facilitative provisions which allow agreement between an employer and an individual employee, or the majority of employees, on how specific award provisions are to apply at the workplace. - 7.2 The following clauses have facilitative provisions: